Hunting Ghosts At Concentration Camps Is No Worse Than At Any Location Where People Have Died

 October 13, 2021 1:00 AM ‐ Ghost Hunting

-This article is more than two years old and was last updated in April 2023.
+This article is more than three years old and was last updated in April 2023.

 Ghost hunting in locations like castles, stately homes and prison has become a leisure activity for the thousands of members of the public who attend paranormal events each week, but what about hunting down spirits in a graveyard, an ancient burial ground or even a concentration camp?